HarryFleminger/HarryFleminger/README.md

 - 📫 How to reach me **harry.fleminger@hotmail.com**

-- 📂 View my projects and personal [Portfolio](https://www.harryfleminger.info/)
+- 📂 View my projects on my [Portfolio](https://www.harryfleminger.info/)

 - 📄 Learn more about my expirences on [Linked in](https://www.linkedin.com/in/harry-fleminger/)